Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Maret 2026 09.47.25 UTC
+- WIB: Jumat, 6 Maret 2026 11.49.07 UTC
-- WITA: Jumat, 6 Maret 2026 10.47.25 UTC
+- WITA: Jumat, 6 Maret 2026 12.49.07 UTC
-- WIT: Jumat, 6 Maret 2026 11.47.25 UTC
+- WIT: Jumat, 6 Maret 2026 13.49.07 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: friendship
+Kategori: motivational